Last updated on July 6th, 2022 at 04:11 pm

 Are you thinking organized, healthy thoughts?
 Or are your rooms a jumbled nightmare reflecting where your life has been for the past couple of years?
 If your dream has stalled or you can’t seem to get it going, maybe what you need to do first is clear the clutter in your space.

-The reason I am asking is because this weekend was my annual spring cleaning event.
-I am writing this post with a sore back (and arms) from scrubbing, moving, tossing and organizing.
-Twice a year I go through every room, closet and drawers to clean every inch of my place — organizing everything as I go.
+I am writing this with a sore back (and arms) from scrubbing, moving, tossing, and organizing.
+Twice a year I go through every room, closet, and drawer to clean every inch of my place — organizing everything as I go.

 1. Make a list of what you need for your cleaning/organizing day.
 Do you have two colors of garbage bags?
 Do you have plenty of window cleaner?
 Dusting spray and rags?
 Do you need any boxes or storage containers?